-Sending any direct or indirect transmission from an external computer to the robots has to take place during a timeout or service of the robot.
+- type of communication with the robot has missined and win be reset whenever the robot handler attempts to service the robot again. service of the robot.
 Connecting a LAN cable to the robot is automatically considered service.
 Any other type of communication with the robot, excluding verbal communication of the robot handler and pressing a button to start or stop the robot's general behaviour, has to be announced to the referee so a service penalty can be given to the respective robot.
-If the team does not announce the communication before starting it, an additional 30 second penalty is given to the team.
+If the team does not announce the communication before starting it, an additional 30 - second penalty is given to the team.
 In case of repeated violation, the referee may take disciplinary actions against the team as defined in Law 5.